How do I get motivated to lose weight and exercise?

 For instance, if you’re trying to lose weight, don’t follow the keto diet, but rather create a caloric deficit.

-Ultimately, the best nutrition plan is the one you can adhere and stick to.
+Ultimately, the best nutrition plan to lose weight is the one you can adhere and stick to.

 You feel good eating little to no carbs?
 Fine, do it!